KatKaterina/KatKaterina/README.md

 ### Hi there 👋

-I'm Kate and now I'm interested in frontend development technologies and studying JavaScript, in the past I'm a 1C programmer.
+I'm Kate and I'm interested in frontend development technologies and studying JavaScript, also I have experience as a 1C programmer in the past.

 ### Skills
 - working with JavaScript, HTML, CSS, Node.js